YanbinZuo/Interview/Computer Network/Computer Network.md

   delay can also include other factors, such as the time needed to check for bit-level errors in the packet that occurred in transmitting
   the packet’s bits from the upstream node to router A. Processing delays in high-speed routers are typically on the order of microseconds or
   less.
 After this nodal processing, the router directs the packet to the queue that precedes the link to router B.

+### store and forward
+  router needs to receive the packet completely before it can forward to the next hop.